 Banners hung on the walls during the judging

 Every year, artists from previous years (and interested new artists) are sent Call to Artists and-Applications early in February.
 The artists fill out the applications and submit their designs in March, spend about 2 months painting the banners (front and sometimes, too, the back), then the banners are judged by local art teachers.
 The winners (1st, 2nd, 3rd and usually 3 Honorable Mentions) are chosen on a day in late May at a local place, then the banners are hung from the light poles on Placerville's Historic Main Street.
-This year, 2017, the banners will "premiere" at the Images of Hope White on White event on June 4 at Rainbow Orchards prior to being hung on Main Street for the summer.
+This year, 2018, the banners will "premiere" at the Images of Hope White on White event on June 3 at Rainbow Orchards prior to being hung on the light poles on Main Street for the summer.

-Over the many years of this project (our 13th year in 2017) we have had a core group of committee members who are the managing board of the organization.
-This includes Paige Vansickle, who originated our "Banners on Parade" concept 10 years ago, Lisa Crummett, formerly the Placerville Downtown Association (placerville-downtown.org) Marketing Director, and Bill Robinson, who serves as the event's photographer and promoter.
-In addition, Donna Bohlin and Marianne Kalem have helped us a lot.
-In 2017, Amber Wild has also joined our great committee.
+Over the many years of this project (our 14th year is 2018) we have had a core group of committee members who are the managing board of the organization.
+This includes Paige Vansickle, who originated our "Banners on Parade" concept 10 years ago and is our Secretary, Lisa Crummett, who is our Treasurer, and Bill Robinson, who serves as the event's photographer, promoter and President.
+In addition, Donna Bohlin, Marianne Kalem and Amber Wild have helped a lot on our committee.

 Lisa & Paige